Accessibility links

 Basic information

-To open the settings for a Video show:
+To open the edit page for a scheduled Video show in Scheduler:

 1. Go to Stream > Scheduler & Template week.